xwmx/nb/README.md

                         specified in the `$EDITOR` environment variable.

 Description:
-  Open the specified note in `$EDITOR`, currently set to 'code', or
-  <editor> if specified.
-Any data piped to `notes edit` will be appended to
+  Open the specified note in `$EDITOR` or <editor> if specified.
+Any data piped to `notes edit` will be appended to the file.
-  the file.

   Non-text files will be opened in your system's preferred app or program for that file type.